 Emergency Grants approved by CARES Sec 1110

-• A loan applicant can request an advance of $10,000 after application.
-The SBA is to provide this grant within 3 days of receiving the applicants request. • The grant must be spent on employee paid leave, maintaining payroll, increased costs due to supply chain disruption, mortgage or lease payments, or repaying obligations that cannot be met due to revenue losses.
+• A loan applicant can request an advance of up to $10,000 after application.
+The SBA is to provide this grant within 3 days of receiving the applicants request. • The emergency grant is disbursed to each company at $1,000 per company employee up to a maximum of $10,000. • The grant must be spent on employee paid leave, maintaining payroll, increased costs due to supply chain disruption, mortgage or lease payments, or repaying obligations that cannot be met due to revenue losses.

 • An applicant shall not be required to repay the advance even if the applicant is denied a loan.